nstockton/mushclient-mume/README.md

 * cpouch  --  Switch the cloak, fur, or mantle that the character is currently wearing with the cloak in the character's pouch.
 * dg  --  Drink from the goblet in the character's pack.
 * dragall  --  Drag all corpses in the room.
+* fbag  --  Get food from the character's elven bag and eat it.
 * fpack  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pack.
 * fpouch  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pouch.
+* kbag  --  Get a butcher knife from the character's elven bag.
 * lev  --  Prints the character's current level.
 * li [container]  --  Look in container.
 * money  --  Print how much money the character has.